frack113/WAG/README.md

 - test your sysmon configuration
 - test your EDR

+It is not designed to generate IOC like ip, hash ...

 # Artefact
 - name pipe
-- load a vunerable driver ?
+- load a vunerable driver
+- create a file
 - registry key ?

 # Data Structure